lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **Deyner** _(23-Sep-18 04:53 PM)_

-> t!choose does Deyner just fix the flame thrower | does he fix it and double its flame output
+t!choose does Deyner just fix the flame thrower | does he fix it and double its flame output

 **Jelsafan0** _(23-Sep-18 04:53 PM)_

-> Trey it’s your 8ball turn
+> Trey it's your 8ball turn

 **Zander** _(23-Sep-18 04:53 PM)_